einarwh/experiments-in-powerblog/content/blog-posts/mkay-one-validation-attribute-to-rule-them-all.md

 In case it's not terribly obvious, the rules indicate that the length of the **Name** property must be less than _10_, the **BirthDate** must be later than _31.01.1900_, the **DeathDate** must be before the current date, and **LastSeen** must understandably be some time between birth and death.
 Makes sense?

 If you've never seen a LISP expression before, note that LISP operators are put in front of, rather than in between, the values they operate on.
 This is known as prefix notation as opposed to infix notation (or postfix notation, where the operator comes at the end).
-An expression like “(< . (now))” should be interpreted as “the value of the **DeathDate** property should be less than the value of (now)”.
-From this, you might deduce (correctly) that “.” is used as shorthand for the name of the property being validated.
+An expression like "(< . (now))" should be interpreted as "the value of the **DeathDate** property should be less than the value of (now)".
+From this, you might deduce (correctly) that "." is used as shorthand for the name of the property being validated.
 This is the first of three spoonfuls of syntactic sugar employed by Mkay to simplify the syntax for validation rules.
-The second spoonful is implicit “.” for comparisons, which means that you can actually write “(< (now))” instead of “(< . (now))”.
-And finally, the third spoonful lets you drop the outermost parentheses, so you end up with “< (now)”.
+The second spoonful is implicit "." for comparisons, which means that you can actually write "(< (now))" instead of "(< . (now))".
+And finally, the third spoonful lets you drop the outermost parentheses, so you end up with "< (now)".
 Using simplified syntax, the example looks like this:

 ```csharp
 public class Person